Problem Package Format

 rights_owner String See below See below

-embargo-until Date No
+embargo_until Date No

 limits Map with keys as defined below No See below